vEnhance/1802/r14.typ

 This handout (and any other DLC's I write) are posted at
 #url("https://web.evanchen.cc/1802.html").

-Couple notes:
+- You can vote on times for review session 3 at #url("https://forms.gle/Xh8B5C2tPVtD5xDU6").

-- If you want to come to review session 3 you can vote on the time at #url("https://forms.gle/Xh8B5C2tPVtD5xDU6").
+  - I'm amazed so many people check their email minute-ly on a Sunday morning.
-  - I have to say I'm amazed that so many people are checking their email on a minute-by-minute basis on a Sunday morning.
+- LAMV had a wrong version of change of formulas for a week-ish.
+Fair warning.
 - Wednesday's recitation will have Lichen as a guest instructor.
   (I'll be in the audience.)